TheLogicle/maze/README.md

 This is a simple C++/SDL3 program which generates a perfect maze, then displays its solution.

-*NOTE: This program was developed on Linux, and it has not been tested on Windows or MacOS.*
+**_NOTE: This program was developed on Linux, and it has not been tested on Windows or MacOS._**

+This repo was rebased in June 2025, which reset the commit timestamps.

 ---